Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Conclusion

 \section{Conclusion}

-In this paper, we introduced \ours{}, an \emph{untied} variant of Ulysses that reduces attention activation memory by chunking attention end-to-end at the head level.
-Our experimental evaluation demonstrates that these memory gains translate into practical context scaling without sacrificing throughput.
-On Llama3-8B, \ours{} reaches \textbf{5M }tokens on a single 8\,$\times$\,H100 node (\textbf{25\%} beyond FPDT), and scales to \textbf{8M} tokens on 16\,$\times$\,H100 while maintaining throughput comparable to widely deployed baselines such as DeepSpeed-Ulysses and Unified Sequence Parallelism.
-On larger models, \ours{} reduces attention intermediate tensor memory by up to 87.5\% (e.g., Qwen3-32B at $C=8$), helping avoid allocation retries that otherwise degrades performance.
+In this paper, we introduced \ours{}, a context parallelism method that reduces the attention activation memory usage by chunking attention at the head level.
+Our experiments demonstrate that these memory gains allow further context scaling without sacrificing throughput.
+On Llama 3-8B, \ours{} reaches \textbf{5M }tokens on a single 8$\times$H100 node (\textbf{25\%} beyond FPDT), and scales to \textbf{8M} tokens on 16 H100 GPUs, while keeping throughput comparable to common baselines.
+For larger models, \ours{} reduces the intermediate tensor memory usage of attention by up to 87.5\%, helping avoid allocation retries that otherwise degrade training performance.

-Overall, \ours{} provides a practical path to pushing the context frontier: it is simple, compatible with existing context-parallel training pipelines, and delivers substantial memory efficiency improvements while preserving the throughput.
-We expect \ours{} to serve as a useful building block for future long-context systems, especially as models and modalities continue to demand larger effective context windows.
+Overall, \ours{} provides a practical path to pushing the context length frontier: it is simple, composable with existing methods, and offers substantial memory usage reductions while preserving the training speed.
+While the study of \ours{} could be extended (see Appendix \ref{app:limitations} for an overview of limitations), we expect this method be a useful building block for future systems, especially as new tasks and modalities continue to demand larger sequence lengths.